-Your doctor may prescribe pancreatic enzymes to help prevent these symptoms.
-Pancreatic enzymes are available in varying strengths.
-The dose will be based on, and adjusted to your individual symptoms and dietary intake.
+To help prevent these symptoms, your doctor may prescribe pancreatic enzymes, sometimes with acid-suppressing medicine.
+The dose will be based on, and adjusted to, your symptoms and dietary intake.
 It may take time to get this balance right.

 Taking enzyme supplements

-- Always take the dose as prescribed.
-Do not change the dose without talking to your doctor first.
+- Always take enzymes as prescribed.
+Do not change the dose without talking to your doctor or dietitian first.